Testing that a Local Optimum of the Likelihood is Globally Optimum using Reparameterized Embeddings: Problem Description

-To illustrate the testing of local maxima of the log-likelihood we consider the following simple statistical inverse problem.
-Let $\bd$ be data measured from a forward model with mean response $\bmu\of{\theta}$ and i.i.d. additive Gaussian noise $\bvarepsilon$ of variance $\sigma^2$:
+To illustrate the difficulties in testing local maxima of the log-likelihood consider the following one dimensional statistical estimation problem.
+Let $x\in [0,T]$ be a time interval and $x_i=iT/N$, $i=0, \ldots, N-1$.
+The measurements $\{d(x_i)\}_{i=1}^N$ are a set of time samples of a sinusoidal signal in additive Gaussian noise